arc42/arc42.de-site/_pages/books.md

 Two more examples of complete architecture documentation, both in the area of _hardware/software co-design_.

-Finally, examples from the aread of _embedded_ systems: Numerous organizations have used arc42 for such systems since many years, but no published examples were available.
+Finally, examples from the area of _embedded_ systems: Numerous organizations have used arc42 for such systems since many years, but no published examples were available.
 That has now changed...
 <br><br>